akeneo/pim-docs/cookbook/setup_data/customize_installer.rst

   Take a look at `Pim/Bundle/InstallerBundle/Resources/fixtures/minimal`_ to see what is the expected format and which fixtures are absolutely needed.
-  All fixtures can be created in CSV or YAML.

 .. _Pim/Bundle/InstallerBundle/Resources/fixtures/minimal:
   https://github.com/akeneo/pim-community-dev/tree/master/src/Pim/Bundle/InstallerBundle/Resources/fixtures/minimal